-Voice majors will elect piano unless they are able to pass the Piano Proficiency Examination.
-Organ majors will elect piano, and piano majors will elect organ.
+1Voice majors will take piano unless they are able to pass the Piano Proficiency Examination.
+Organ majors will take piano, and piano majors will take organ.
 Instrumental majors may count their additional hours in instrumental techniques as fulfilling this requirement.

-Instrumental majors must take all the instrumental techniques courses.
+2Instrumental majors must take all the instrumental techniques courses.
 Voice and keyboard majors will elect either Brass, Woodwind, or String Techniques.